hikogui/hikogui/docs/CONTRIBUTING.md

 Install
 -------
-Here is a discription on how to install for the development of ttauri
+Here is a description on how to install for the development of ttauri

 ### Windows 10